-Creating an estate plan provides peace of mind knowing that the assets you have accumulated in life will be distributed the way you want.
-And it can simplify settling your estate and minimize taxation and administration costs.
+Creating an estate plan provides peace of mind.
+You can simplify settling your estate, and minimize taxation and administration costs.
 Proper estate planning can greatly reduce the burden on those left behind.
 Most importantly, it can avoid uncertainty about how to settle your estate.

 Estate planning checklist

 Creating an estate plan may seem daunting.
 First, it’s important to think through your goals and wishes.
 Making these basic decisions before starting the process can save you time and money.
 Some questions to ask: